 Companion Care vs. Personal Care

 Companion care is a type of non-medical care provided at home to seniors or those with disabilities.
-A companion caregiver typically provides emotional support and can assist with everyday tasks such as preparing meals and housekeeping.
+A companion caregiver typically provides emotional support and may help with socialization.
 If you hire a companion care provider, they’ll do a variety of tasks including:

 - Housekeeping